2017 is almost here… 2 days left for 2016.

 Place the mixture in a bowl and set aside.

 Use the electric mixer, to mix the butter and icing sugar.
-Add slowly (one to one) the yolks and continuing the beating for 5 minutes.
+Add slowly (one to one) the yolks and continue the beating for 5 minutes.

 Then add the vanilla and yogurt, continuing the beating.

-Last add the chocolate chips to the mixture and gently mix them with the help of a spoon (do not use electric mixer)
+Last, add the chocolate chips to the mixture and gently mix them with the help of a spoon (do not use an electric mixer)

-Reduce the mixer speed and add successively in the bucket, the meringue and flour, beating for 1 ‘- 2′ minutes, until the mixture become homogeneous .
+Reduce the mixer speed and add successively the bucket, the meringue, and flour, beating for 1 ‘- 2’ minutes, until the mixture becomes homogeneous.

 Βutter slightly a baking sheet N ° 26 (diam.
 26 cm.).